Frequently Asked Questions and Answers

 Corrective action must be submitted within 60-90 days of the audit by fax, mail or e-mail.
 PJR does allow on-site corrective action during the audit, provided that the time spent reviewing the proposed corrective actions does not significantly affect the audit schedule or objectives.
 We advocate caucuses at the end of each day to review corrective action.
 PJR does not charge for closure of corrective action, except in the event that the closure is for a major nonconformance (since a revisit is required).

 PJR auditors do not include lengthy comments regarding observations.
-Observations are limited to complete yet concise notes made on nonconformance sheets; further comments are made on the final audit report.
+Observations are limited to complete yet concise notes; further comments are made on the final audit report.

 All registrars are obligated to follow international guidelines on man-day requirements for the standard in question.
 Registration audit quotations are based on the estimated time the audit will take.
 Major factors used in determining the time include: size of the facility to be audited; number of employees and complexity of the operation (number of shifts, number of product lines, nature of the product produced).